ahmadomar966/employee-schedule-analytics/README.md

 ## Author

-Sami — Mechanical Engineer | Data Analyst | 8+ years in internet marketing & content operations
+Ahmad Omar — Mechanical Engineer | Data Analyst | 8+ years in internet marketing & content operations

 Built as a portfolio project demonstrating the ability to analyze the same dataset across multiple industry-standard tools.